 That's what this is all about.

-Forget listen, people have been writing me, telling me, you know, a lot of things, some favorable too.
+Forget, listen, people have been writing me telling me, you know, a lot of things, some favorable too.

 I mean, thank you for staying on this for two years.

-Thank you for the team that you put together that have that is maybe third 25, 30 of us, including my TV and radio staff that you know radio more than TV, the names that we talk about every day, and the ones that jump in and interrupt me all the time here on my own show and don't even ask permission to put on a mic every once in a while.
+Thank you for the team that you put together that have that is maybe 25, 30 of us, including my TV and radio staff that you know radio more than TV, the names that we talk about every day, and the ones that jump in and interrupt me all the time here on my own show and don't even ask permission to put on a mic every once in a while.

-Um, but I'm just teasing.
+But I'm just teasing.

 But there's maybe 25 or 30 of us.

-And a media that is compliant and in unison with their message and has a political agenda, and they share one common trait, a psychotic rage and hatred of all things Donald Trump.
+And they share one common trait, a psychotic rage and hatred of all things Donald Trump.

 That means Donald Trump, all his family, all that he stands for, anybody that likes him.